MarmadileManteater/yayti/EXAMPLES.md

 use serde_json::{from_str, Value};

-// this is used to fetch the code to decipher streams let Ok(player_js_id) = get_player_js_id().await else { todo!() };
+// this is used to fetch the code to decipher streams
+// corresponds to fetching GET: https://www.youtube.com/iframe_api
+let Ok(player_js_id) = get_player_js_id().await else { todo!() };
-// you should request it every time
+// you should request it often or semi-frequently

+// this is the code to decipher streams
+// corresponds to fetching GET: `https://www.youtube/s/player/${player_js_id}/player_ias.vflset/en_US/base.js`
-// this is the code to decipher streams let Ok(player_js_response) = get_player_response(&player_js_id).await else { todo!() };
+let Ok(player_js_response) = get_player_response(&player_js_id).await else { todo!() };
 // you should only request it again when the player_js_id changes